BrilworksarrowBlogarrowProduct EngineeringarrowExploring the Limitations of Generative AI : 5 Key Points

 1. Limited by Training Data

-Generative AI models' capabilities are heavily influenced by the information they're trained on.
-Several studies show that the AI's generated text directly reflected factual errors and biases within the training data.
-For example, a generative AI trained on a dataset of news articles with a historical gender bias might generate content that reinforces those biases.
+If the training data contains inaccuracies, outdated information, or inherent biases, the AI’s generated content can inadvertently mirror those issues.
+There are several studies that show that the AI’s generated text directly reflected factual errors and biases within the training data.
+For example, a generative AI trained on a data set of new articles with a historical gender bias might generate content that reinforces those biases.

 2. Struggling with True Creativity: Remixing, Not Revolutionizing

-While generative AI can write content such as articles, poems, code, and landing pages in a few seconds, it's not truly creating from scratch.
 A study from the University of California, Berkeley, found that generative AI lacks the ability to make genuine and creative ideas as it works by remixing the information on which they are trained.
-As you know, these AI models identify patterns and connections within their training data, but they can't actually understand underlying concepts.
+This means that it can create an exact replica of the artwork down to the last stroke of brush but will struggle to create something new out of a blank canvas.
+These AI models identify patterns and connections within their training data, but they can’t actually understand an underlying concept from which the thought emerged.

 3. Lacking Nuanced Understanding